 Today I wanted to share tips that have helped me get through tough days.
-It’s not easy to remain calm and patient in difficult situations, but sometimes a little dose of reality can put things into perceptive very quickly.
-Check out 5 quick tips to think better today.
+It’s not easy to remain calm and patient in difficult situations, but sometimes a little dose of reality can put things into perspective very quickly.
+Check out these five quick tips to think better today.

 It really is temporary